Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Related Work

+Following Pulina and Tacchella, most subsequent approaches either focus exclusively on networks with piecewise affine activation functions such as ReLU~\cite{lomuscio_maganti_2017,katz_barrett_dill_julian_kochenderfer_2017,Ehlers/2017/Formal,Tran+Othrs/2019/Star}, or employ an \emph{a priori} fixed abstraction that is performed once for each activation function to achieve a desired local error bound (see for example~\cite{dutta_chen_jha_sriram_sankaranarayanan_tiwari_2019}).
+Accounting for this error yields a sound output range that can be used to establish properties.
+While such approaches can work for activation functions such as sigmoid and tanh that are well approximated by PWA functions with up to $5$ pieces, they fail for networks that employ B-splines or radial basis functions as their activation functions.

-However, existing approaches are mostly based on networks with fixed piecewise affine activation functions such as Relu.
-They do not directly work over KANs.
-Also, to apply these techniques to KANs, we need to approximate them to be PWA, which is precisely the problem that we examine in this paper.
-The recent work of Shi et al~\cite{Shi+Others/2025/Neural} addresses nonlinear activation functions such as tanh, sinh and variants of ReLU using a generalized branch-and-bound approach that iteratively branches nonlinear activation functions at carefully chosen points, and uses the bound propagation approach of alpha-beta-CROWN~\cite{Wang+Others/2021/BetaCROWN}.
-Shi et al assumes a pre-optimized set of branching points for their approach for a fixed library of commonly occurring nonlinear functions and chooses a single branching point on the fly, whereas our approach computes PWA approximation upfront for a given error tolerance $\delta$ through dynamic programming.
-In a sense, the contributions of our work can improve the approach of Shi et al by providing a principled approach for choosing branching points.
+Bound propagation approaches such as CROWN~\cite{zhang_weng_chen_hsieh_daniel_2018} or DeepPoly~\cite{Singh+Others/2019/Beyond} can eliminate the need for an upfront abstraction by generating upper and lower bounds for nonlinear activation functions on-the-fly as the analysis is performed.
+At the same time, such approaches can yield coarse bounds if the input bounds are large and the activation function is not monotone.
+The recent work of Shi et al.~\cite{Shi+Others/2025/Neural} improves the handling of nonlinear activation functions such as tanh, sinh and variants of ReLU using a generalized branch-and-bound approach that iteratively branches nonlinear activation functions at carefully chosen points, and uses the bound propagation approach of alpha-beta-CROWN~\cite{Wang+Others/2021/BetaCROWN}.
+Shi et al.\ assume a pre-optimized set of branching points for their approach for a fixed library of commonly occurring nonlinear functions and choose a single branching point on the fly, whereas our approach computes a PWA approximation upfront for a given error tolerance $\delta$ through dynamic programming.
+In a sense, the contributions of our work can likely improve the approach of Shi et al.\ by providing a principled approach for choosing branching points.

+The work of Ivanov et al.\ uses a creative approach that encodes neural networks as nonlinear differential equations and converts neural network verification problems to hybrid systems verification problems~\cite{IvanovEtAl2019Verisig}.
+While activation functions such as tanh and sigmoid can indeed be seen as satisfying a differential equation, it is not clear how arbitrary activation functions can be encoded in this framework.